-After reading this section, you should have a good understanding about how you can use the data storage options supported by Amazon Elastic Compute Cloud to meet your specific requirements.
+After reading this section, you should have a good understanding about how you can use the data storage options supported by Amazon EC2 to meet your specific requirements.
 These storage options include the following:

 The following figure shows the relationship between these types of storage.

-Amazon EBS is a durable, block-level storage volume that you can attach to a single, running Amazon EC2 instance.
-You can use Amazon EBS as a primary storage device for data that requires frequent and granular updates.
+Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance You can use Amazon EBS as a primary storage device for data that requires frequent and granular updates.
 For example, Amazon EBS is the recommended storage option when you run a database on an instance.

 An EBS volume behaves like a raw, unformatted, external block device that you can attach to a single instance.
 The volume persists independently from the running life of an instance.
 After an EBS volume is attached to an instance, you can use it like any other physical hard drive.
 As illustrated in the previous figure, multiple volumes can be attached to an instance.
 You can also detach an EBS volume from one instance and attach it to another instance.
 You can dynamically change the configuration of a volume attached to an instance.
 EBS volumes can also be created as encrypted volumes using the Amazon EBS encryption feature.
 For more information, see Amazon EBS Encryption.

 Amazon EC2 Instance Store

-Each Amazon EC2 instance, unless it's a micro or M3 instance, can access storage from disks that are physically attached to the host computer.
+Many instances can access storage from disks that are physically attached to the host computer.
 This disk storage is referred to as instance store.
-Instance store provides temporary block-level storage for Amazon EC2 instances.
+Instance store provides temporary block-level storage for instances.
 The data on an instance store volume persists only during the life of the associated instance; if you stop or terminate an instance, any data on instance store volumes is lost.
 For more information, see Amazon EC2 Instance Store.